dogramacigokhan/GDPackages/UnityIconDownloader/README.md

 * Changing colors of the icons.

 ## Future roadmap
+* Pagination support for the icon selection menu.
 * Choosing a background color for icon selection editor window.
 * More API integrations.